wangfowen/owenwangdotcom/_posts/2014-08-20-path-of-least-regret.md

 held for me dissipated.
 My ego recovered and I had learned the basics of something I'd wanted.
 Everyone lived happily ever after.

-Often we forgo experiences because of the initial discomfort, like what I felt in salsa.
-That bashing our ego feels from not knowing what we're doing.
-There will certainly be uneasiness to start as we suck and struggle through the learning curve and the unknown.
-Sucking as the name implies sucks.
+Often we forgo experiences because of the initial discomfort — that bashing our confidence takes from not knowing what we're doing.
+There will certainly be uneasiness to start as we struggle through the unknown.
+Sucking, as the name implies, sucks.

-In contrast, we could just settle into a routine and not break the mold.
-Avoid all the pain.
-But if you think about future-you's desires, wouldn't he or she have wanted to have learned that new skill?
+In contrast, we could just continue old habits and not break the mold.
+Avoid all the pain by doing what's easier and familiar.
+But if you think about future-you's desires, wouldn't he or she want to have learned that new skill?
 To have tried that thing they hadn't before?
-Would future-you have thought "if only I didn't try that", or is it more likely they'd think "if only I did".
+Would future-you think "if only I didn't try that", or is it more likely they'd think "if only I did".

-Unfortunately, _wanting_ something enough doesn't make it happen.
+Unfortunately, just _wanting_ something enough doesn't make it happen.
 Present-you has to _take action_ towards that, even if it's unpleasant at the beginning.
 So next time you're considering your options, I say screw the path of least resistance. __Take the path of least regret.__